reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Client-Area-and-cPanel-Basics.md

 - **Cron Jobs**: allow you to automate certain commands or scripts on your site.
 For instance, you can schedule a command or script to run at a specific time every week to delete temporary files.
 - **Track DNS**: this allows you to find out information about any domain; trace the route from the server to your computer, for example.
 This can be helpful to make sure your DNS is set up properly.
-- **Indexes**: This manager customizes the way a directory can be seen (or not seen) online.
+- **Indexes**: this manager customizes the way a directory can be seen (or not seen) online.
-- **Error Pages**: In two simple steps, you can select the domain you wish to work with, and then create/edit error pages for that site that viewers will see.
+- **Error Pages**: in two simple steps, you can select the domain you wish to work with, and then create/edit error pages for that site that viewers will see.
 - **Apache Handlers**: controls how the Apache web server software manages certain file types and extensions for your site.
 - **MIME Types**: tell browsers how to handle different file extensions.
 - **Virus Scanner**: is essentially what it sounds like; start a new virus scan in Mail, Entire Home DIrectory, Public Web Space or Public FTP space.